 Prevention is often the best medicine.
 A few easy ways to prevent mold in your basement include:

 If left unchecked, mold can cause serious health problems for you and your family.
-While small incidences of mold can be fixed with ventilation and prevention, larger scale problems require a professional.
+While you can fix small incidences of mold with ventilation and prevention, larger-scale problems require a professional.
 To learn more about mold testing and inspection in your basement and home, contact Hawk Environment today.

-By nature, crawl spaces are small areas under home that generally don’t see much foot traffic.
+By nature, crawl spaces are small areas under a home that generally don’t see much foot traffic.
 Because the ground accumulates moisture, especially in the Pacific Northwest, these areas are often prone to water and mold.
-Mold can grow in any part of your crawlspace, and it’s most commonly found where the crawl space meets the baseboard.
+Mold can grow in any part of your crawl space, and it’s most commonly found where the crawl space meets the baseboard.

-- How to prevent mold from going in your crawlspace
+To prevent mold from growing in your home’s crawl space:

-- Be proactive from the beginning, and make sure materials are sound and sealed during construction
+- Be proactive from the beginning and make sure that materials are sound and sealed during construction.

-- Make sure drainage systems drain away from your house, not towards it
+- Ensure that drainage systems drain away from your house, not toward it.

-- Increase ventilation and insure its working properly
+- Increase ventilation and validate that it’s working properly.

-To learn how Hawk Environmental can help combat mold in your home, contact us today!
+To learn how Hawk Environmental can help combat mold in your crawl space and home, contact us today!